 Currently a favorite for larger hotel chains, boutique hotels can easily join a list.
 Take a look at how this worked for London’s coolest boutique hotels.

 With TripAdvisor, reviews for hotels and travel research reached a whole new level of importance.
 The website consistently ranks in the number one position for travel and tourism sites worldwide.
-1.2 million hotels as well as 136,000 destinations are ranked and reviewed on the site where 77% of world travellers go to plan their business or leisure travel.
+1.2 million hotels, as well as 136,000 destinations, are ranked and reviewed on the site where 77% of world travelers go to plan their business or leisure travel.
 The site has a $5 trillion influence on the global travel economy.
 The power of this platform for the hotel industry is clear.

 While it’s mostly thought of as a review website, TripAdvisor restructured itself as a social media platform since 2018.
 So, how can you make it work for your hotel?